Expensify/App/docs/articles/request-money/Request-and-Send-Money.md

 These three features ensure you can live in the moment and settle up afterward.

-# How to Request Money:
+# How to Request Money
 - Select the Green **+** button and choose **Request Money**
 - Enter the amount **$** they owe and click **Next**
 - Search for the user or enter their email!